knightss27/rollup-plugin-mdsvex-pages/README.md

   <Router {routes} />
 </main>
 ```
-> ### NOTE:
-> You must be using the Map() version of svelte-spa-router, and it needs to be named `routes`.
-> This allows you to make your own routes using the `routes.set(route, component)` syntax, and for mdsvex-pages to build on top.

 Once this is set up, feel free to add as many .md pages to their folder as you'd like.